Green Deep Reinforcement Learning for IoT Edge Intrusion Detection: Discussion

 \section{Discussion}

 The evaluation demonstrates that DeepEdgeIDS and AutoDRL-IDS exhibit distinct mathematical and operational behaviors, governed by their underlying learning paradigms.
 Their differences can be formally expressed in terms of optimization dynamics, convergence stability, and resource–performance trade-offs within the edge.
 DeepEdgeIDS employs an unsupervised RL policy $\pi_{\theta}(a|s)$ that jointly minimizes a reconstruction error $L_r = \|x - \hat{x}\|_2^2$ and maximizes an expected reward $J(\pi_{\theta}) = \mathbb{E}_{s,a}[R_t]$.
 The gradient update follows $\nabla_{\theta} J(\pi_{\theta}) = \mathbb{E}[R_t \nabla_{\theta} \log \pi_{\theta}(a|s)]$, yielding a continuous feedback adaptation loop that maintains $\mathbb{E}[\|\nabla_{\theta} J\|^2] < \delta$, ensuring bounded learning variance.
-This mechanism enables real-time policy adjustment to shifting traffic distributions, thereby minimizing detection error $E_d = P(\text{FN}) + P(\text{FP})$ and maintaining consistent performance under zero-day attack scenarios.
+This mechanism enables real-time policy adjustments to shifting traffic distributions, thereby minimizing the detection error $E_d = P(\text{FN}) + P(\text{FP})$ and maintaining consistent performance in zero-day attack scenarios.
 Conversely, AutoDRL-IDS optimizes a fixed Q-value regression objective $L_Q = (Q(s,a) - Q^*(s,a))^2$, constraining its updates to supervised targets.
 The reduction of stochastic gradient variance, $\text{Var}[\nabla_{\theta} J(\pi_{\theta})] \approx 0$, leads to deterministic inference but limits adaptation when traffic states deviate from the training distribution.
-Thus, while computationally efficient, AutoDRL-IDS exhibits reduced entropy $H(\pi_{\theta})$ and slower convergence under unseen attack patterns compared to DeepEdgeIDS.
+Thus, while computationally efficient, AutoDRL-IDS exhibits lower entropy $H(\pi_{\theta})$ and slower convergence to unseen attack patterns than DeepEdgeIDS.
 Latency behavior further reflects these learning dynamics.
 For DeepEdgeIDS, direct policy correction $\Delta \theta_t \propto \nabla_{\theta_t} (R_t - \bar{R})$ accelerates convergence, producing shorter cumulative adaptation cycles $T_c$.
 Formally, $T_{c,\text{DeepEdge}} < T_{c,\text{AutoDRL}}$, resulting in lower response time $\Delta t_r = t_{\text{AutoDRL}} - t_{\text{DeepEdge}} > 0$.
-This reduced temporal lag is consistent with its lower inference depth and adaptive local gradient propagation, explaining the mitigation speed observed during DDoS escalation phases.
+This reduced temporal lag is consistent with its lower inference depth and adaptive local gradient propagation, which explain the observed mitigation speed during DDoS escalation phases.
 Energy and computational efficiency metrics quantify the cost of this adaptivity.
 The expected energy consumption $E[P]$ scales with the update frequency $f_u$ and gradient magnitude $\|\nabla_{\theta} J(\pi_{\theta})\|$, such that $E[P] \propto f_u \cdot \mathbb{E}[\|\nabla_{\theta} J\|]$.
-Consequently, DeepEdgeIDS exhibits a higher mean power draw and carbon footprint $C_{\text{CO}_2}$ than AutoDRL-IDS.
+Consequently, DeepEdgeIDS exhibits a higher mean power draw and a higher carbon footprint, $C_{\text{CO}_2}$, than AutoDRL-IDS.
 Nevertheless, this overhead directly correlates with enhanced robustness, reducing the successful attack ratio $\Gamma = A_{\text{success}} / A_{\text{total}}$.
 The energy–robustness correlation thus delineates a quantifiable exchange: higher $\nabla_{\theta}$ activity yields improved defensive plasticity at proportional energy cost.
 This relationship extends to a multi-objective optimization surface balancing detection accuracy $\alpha$, adaptability $\beta$, and sustainability $\sigma$: